Beaches

 Costa de la Luz

-Costa de la Luz stretches in southwestern Andalucia is blessed with sun almost the entire year.
-The beaches are beautiful while the waters can be sometimes rough.
-The area is less developed than the popular Costa del Sol.
+are sheer stunning while the waters can be sometimes rough.
+The area is less developed than the popular Costa del Sol, but offer more unique experiences.

 Some of the popular beaches include: Punta Moral, Punta Umbria, Playa Chica and La Barossa.